open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/ldap.md

 # numEntries: 2
 ```

-and you've configured your Enterprise OPA instance as above, you will
+and you've configured your EOPA instance as above, you will
 be able to see the entities appear in your `data.ldap.users` tree: